Alternatives to general relativity: Quasilinear theories

 The Bianchi identity associated with this partial gauge invariance is wrong.
 Linear Fixed Gauge theories seek to remedy this by breaking the gauge invariance of the gravitational action through the introduction of auxiliary gravitational fields that couple to $h_{\mu\nu}\;$.

-A cosmological constant can be introduced into a quasilinear theory by the simple expedient of changing the Minkowski background to a de Sitter or anti-de Sitter spacetime, as suggested by G. Temple in 1923.
+A cosmological constant can be introduced into a quasilinear theory by changing the Minkowski background to a de Sitter or anti-de Sitter spacetime, as suggested by G. Temple in 1923.
 Temple's suggestions on how to do this were criticized by C. B. Rayner in 1955.

 Tensor theories

 Einstein's general relativity is the simplest plausible theory of gravity that can be based on just one symmetric tensor field (the metric tensor).
 Others include: Starobinsky (R+R^2) gravity, Gauss–Bonnet gravity, f(R) gravity, and Lovelock theory of gravity.